sushant097/Encrypt-and-Decrypt-/README.md

 # Here this is the basic Encrypt and Decryption in java.
-### ALl the main logic is that read the ASCII value of the each character of the string and shift (add) the ASCII value by the `key + extra value` and in decryption remove the extra value by the given `key + extra value ` to extract the original information.
+* ALL the main logic is that read the ASCII value of the each character of the string and shift (add) the ASCII value by the `key + extra value` and in decryption remove the extra value by the given `key + extra value ` to extract the original information.
-**In this project the interesting thing is that
- Whole process is done without using the encrypt and decrypt in-built function of java. (all the code is used as self-logic)..**
+* **In this project the interesting thing is that Whole process is done without using the encrypt and decrypt in-built function of java. (all the code is used as self-logic)..
+Good to understand how encryption and decryption works also**

 As, the function `String encryptcon(String mess,int code)`
                  receives the mess as string type and the code as integer which is the key input by the user.